 Requirements concerning the safety of consumer goods and other products are constantly changing due to the advancement of scientific knowledge and its implementation by legislative bodies.
 Hermes Hansecontrol ensures that you are up-to-date on all current topics.
 You can also find current information on projects by Hermes Hansecontrol here.

-If you have any questions on this topic, please get in touch with your respective sales representative or our order management department at the phone number +49 (0) 40 300 33 73 - 7310 or by email.
+If you have any questions on this topic, please get in touch with your respective sales representative or our order management department by calling +49 (0) 40 300 33 73 - 6124 or by email.

 Here you will find all the important information about content and conditions for participation (only in German).
-If you have any questions, please feel free to contact us at +49 (0) 40 300 33 73 - 13 30 or by sending an email.
+If you have any questions, please feel free to contact us by calling +49 (0) 40 300 33 73 - 13 30 or by sending an email.